Boiarshinov/english/articles.md

 - `a` / `an` - with singular countable noun in general (not specific) or sonething that introduced for the first time
 - `the` - with singular countable specific noun

+With the plural nouns we should use `the` or don't use article at all:
+> I have the books in my locker.
+> I have books in my locker.

 ## Special rules

 1. Countries